intel/ai-reference-models/models_v2/pytorch/rnnt/training/cpu/README.md

 * Set ENV to use multi-node distributed training (no need for single-node multi-sockets)

   In this case, we use data-parallel distributed training and every rank will hold same model replica.
 The NNODES is the number of ip in the HOSTFILE.
-To use multi-nodes distributed training you should firstly setup the passwordless login (you can refer to [link](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/)) between these nodes.
+To use multi-nodes distributed training you should firstly setup the passwordless login (you can [refer](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/)) between these nodes.
   ```bash
   export NNODES=#your_node_number
   export HOSTFILE=your_ip_list_file #one ip per line